Ula666/Engineering_84/README.md

 - __Question 4__: What is SCRUM and benefits of implementing it?
 __Answer__: Scrum is a team based framework to develop complex systems and products.
 Benefits: Better product quality, reduced risk, improved customer satisfaction.
+- scrum roles: Scrum Master, Product Owner, Development Team
+- scrum events: Sprint PlanningDaily Scrum, Sprint Review, Sprint Retrospective, The Sprint

 - __Question__ 5: Where do you see yourself in 2 - 5 years time?